ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-v2-addons.md

 };
 ```

-Lastly, if you want the simplest option that "just works,"
+Lastly, if you want the simplest option:

 ```js
 postcss({